Chapter 4

 Let us notice the following verses,

-3a A messenger will come from the wilderness.
+3a … A messenger will come from the wilderness.

-3b-4 This was a custom of how path or road was cleared and leveled prior to the arrival of a great dignitary such as a king.
-This was done to not only show respect for the king but also to ease the difficulty their journey.
+3b-4 … This was a custom of how a path or road was cleared and leveled prior to the arrival of a great dignitary such as a king.
+This was done to not only show respect for the king but also to ease the difficulty of his journey.
 As we will see later in our study, this portion of the prophecy was not intended to be a physical leveling of a road.
 It was intended to be the smoothing out of a spiritual path for our Lord.

-5 This prophecy was pointing to the time when the glory of the Lord would be revealed.
+5 … This prophecy was pointing to the time when the glory of the Lord would be revealed.

 We find that God gave a similar prophecy through His servant Malachi.
 The prophecy of interest in recorded in,